 Alice opened her heart and home to everyone.
-She always had empathy for others and encouraged her children and grandchildren to do likewise.
-She was active in her church and read her Bible daily.
-Despite intense grief over the loss of her husband and two sons, she always sought to find a deeper spiritual connection and understanding.
-Possessed with a keen intellect and strong curiosity, she went back to graduate school when her children were young and earned first a master’s and then a six-year degree at Western Carolina.
-She was never without a book, and her knowledge on a vast array of topics made her a formidable Trivial Pursuit player.
+She exemplified empathy and compassion for others and encouraged her children to do likewise.
+She read her Bible each day and was active in both the Methodist Church of her childhood and, later, the Episcopal Church where she found her spiritual home.
+She was extremely well read and was never without a book.
+Her knowledge on a vast array of topics made her a formidable Trivial Pursuit player.
 Alice always won friendly arguments about literature, history, politics, or the arts.
 We all became Jeopardy fanatics because of her!

 Penland Family Funeral Home is honored to be caring for the Sluder Family and assisting them with arrangements.